 - All classes are taught directly by Pepperdine faculty who are active practitioners and leaders in the field.

-- Students can earn a master’s degree from Pepperdine University on a part-time basis from anywhere in the United States.
+- Students can earn a master’s degree from Pepperdine University from anywhere in the United States.

 The curriculum offers a clinical and practice-based course of study focused on current applied methods of psychotherapy.
 Classes examine how stress, particularly socioeconomic stressors such as poverty, can affect the health and wellbeing of families, couples, and individuals.

 Here is a sample of the topics covered in the master’s-level courses:

 - Research and evaluation methods

 - Substance abuse treatments

 Students in the online MFT program complete four clinical rotations at Pepperdine-approved clinical facilities located as close to the student’s community as possible.
 In addition to their practicum site clinical experience and supervision, students participate in PSY 662 Clinical Practicum, where they discuss their clinical cases and receive personalized input from their practicum instructor and classmates.